Shamsiya304/Shamsiya304/README.md

 # Welcome to My GitHub! 👩‍💻🌱

 Hi there!
-I'm Shamsiyatu Murtala, a passionate Data Analyst with a background in Agriculture Technology (Biotechnology major) and a strong interest in leveraging data to drive impactful solutions in the food and agriculture sector.
+I'm Shamsiyatu Murtala, a passionate Food safety and Quality Education advocate and  Data Analyst with a background in Agriculture Technology (Biotechnology major) and a strong interest in leveraging data to drive impactful solutions in the food and agriculture sector.

 About Me